 How so?
 Although they are aware of nuances, the most successful teams transcend nationalism by relating to each other out of their shared purpose and the mutual desire to achieve the goals and tasks at hand.

-If you lead — or are part of — a global team, then it is critical that you take the time to create a shared purpose and a common set of principals.
-Otherwise, people will retreat to what they know and from that where they came.
+If you lead—or are part of—a global team, then it is critical that you take the time to create a shared purpose and a common set of principles.
+Otherwise, people will retreat to what they know and from where they came.
 This means empowering your teams to be accountable to their mission and each other.
-We’ll explore this further in our next post: Global Leadership: Part III: Accountability of Teams.